Gageperrin/it-notes/it-topics/cissp.md

 ## - 1.2 Understand and apply security concepts

 The CIA triad consists of confidentiality, integrity, and availability:
-* Confidentiality: Protects assets using important principlpes such as need-to-know and least privilege; prevents unauthorized disclosure
+* Confidentiality: Protects assets using important principles such as need-to-know and least privilege; prevents unauthorized disclosure
 * Integrity: Protects and adds value to assets by making them more accurate, more timely, more current, more meaningful; prevents unauthorized or accidental changes to assets such as information
-* Availability: Protects critical assets based on value to ensure organizational assets are available when required by stekholders
+* Availability: Protects critical assets based on value to ensure organizational assets are available when required by stakeholders

 These three pillars have been supplemented by two more:
-* Authenticity: Proves assets are legitimate and bona fide, and verifies that htey are trusted and verified.
+* Authenticity: Proves assets are legitimate and bona fide, and verifies that they are trusted and verified.
 Proves the source and origin of important valuable assets.
 Also referred to as "proof of origin".
 * Nonrepudiation: Provides assurance that someone cannot dispute the validity of something; the inability to refute accountability or responsibility.
 Also, inability to deny having done something.

 ## - 1.3 Evaluate and apply security governance principles

-Governance is intended to enhance organizational value based on the goals and objectives of the organizaiton.
-Security must be managed top donw.
+Governance is intended to enhance organizational value based on the goals and objectives of the organization.
+Security must be managed top down.

 Two key parts of this are (1) scoping and (2) tailoring.
 Scoping determines which potential control elements are in scope.
 Tailoring then considers in scope security control elements and further refines or enhances them so they are most effective and aligned with the goals of the organization.